Axiomatic-AI/ax-mcp/README.md

 </details>

-> **Note:** This installs all tools under one server.
-AxPhotonicsPreview will not appear unless you first install its extra dependencies (see [Check system requirements](#1-check-system-requirements)).
+> **Note:** This installs all tools except for AxPhotonicsPreview under one server.
 If you experience other issues, try [individual servers](#individual-servers) instead.

 ## Reporting Bugs